A Survey of PPG's Application in Authentication: Conclusion

 \section{Conclusion}

 Traditional biometric authentication is susceptible to the threat of presentation attacks.
 Physiological signal-based authentication has recently received much attention, especially PPG signals.
-This survey presents a view of PPG-based authentication.
-Specifically, three aspects, signal extraction, signal noise reduction, and feature conversion and selection, reveal the pre-processing work needed before applying PPG signals.
-Then we described how they work in the authentication scenario.
-Regarding user authentication, the literature is divided into three main categories, pattern recognition, resist noise, and resist attacks.
-The literature related to other authentication scenarios is divided into two main categories, entity identifier generation and key distribution.
-Based on the existing research review, the challenges are identified, and future directions are proposed to match the various limitations.
+PPG-based authentication becomes popular because of its non-intrusiveness, capability of continuous monitoring, spoof defection, and wide availability.
+This paper surveys PPG-based authentication in three aspects --- signal extraction, signal conditioning, and feature conversion and selection.
+The existing research review identifies the challenges, and future directions are proposed to match the various limitations.
 In addition, the attack threats against PPG-based authentication are summarized.
 Thus, this survey can help researchers understand PPG signal-based applications' current development in security and future research trends.
 Most studies in this review were conducted within the last few years, indicating a fast-growing interest in applying PPG signals among researchers in the security community.
-It shows the broad potential of biomedical signals such as PPG signals for authentication.
+This paper shows the broad potential of using PPG signals for authentication.